Zondax/ledger-substrate-js/README.md

 - The generic app API service repository is available on [Github](https://github.com/Zondax/ledger-polkadot-generic-api).

 # Add new chain

+If you are using Generic App, there is no need to add your chain in the supported apps.

 If you want to add support for your chain, you just need to create a PR in this repository adding the parameters that belong to the chain.
 Go to [supported APPs](./src/supported_apps.ts) and add a new entry at the end of the file.